-Generate #line directives
+1 Generate #line directives

-For information about specifying a filename or a directory, see Rules for specifying a filename or directory as parameters, page 250.
+See also Rules for specifying a filename or directory as parameters, page 286.

-Use this option to generate preprocessed output to a named file.
+Description Use this option to generate preprocessed output to a named file.

 Project>Options>C/C++ Compiler>Preprocessor>Preprocessor output to file symbol The name of the assembler symbol to be defined value An optional value of the defined assembler symbol